 About the compiler

 Roy Vickery was born in March 1947 in rural west Dorset.
 From 1965 to 2007 he worked as a botanist at the Natural History Museum, London.
-He remains a Scientific Associate at the Museum, and is currently chairman of the Trustees of the South London Botanical Institute and a vice-president of the Botanical Society of the British Isles.
-He has collected plant folklore for many years and has extensively written on plant-lore, Quaker and green issues.
+He remains a Scientific Associate at the Museum, where he mainly helps with the curation of its lichen collections.
+After 10 years as chairman of the Trustees of the South London Botanical Institute in September 2014 he was elected president of the Institute.
+On his 75th birthday, in March 2022, he retired from this post, and retired from his role as a Trustee of the Institute in November 2023.
+He was from 2011-4 a vice-president of the Botanical Society of Britain and Ireland, and is unofficial botanical recorder for Tooting Common in the London Borough of Wandsworth.

 Holy Thorn of Glastonbury, St Peter Port: Toucan Press, 1979, an account of the legends associated with Glastonbury’s holy thorn.